Healthy Homes - Laundry Room

 Help Your Child Gain Control Over Asthma:

 What’s in your laundry room cabinet?
-Learn more about what’s in these products, about potential health effects, and about safety and handling from the U.S. Department of Health & Human Services Household Products Database.
+Learn more about what’s in these products, about potential health effects, and about safety and handling from the Consumer Product Information Database on the What's In It Website.

 A kilowatt is a way to measure energy.
 When you use an electric range to cook for one hour, you use about 1,000 watt-hours (1,000 Wh) of electricity.
 One thousand watt-hours equals one kilowatt (kWh).
 Your utility bill usually shows what you are charged per kilowatt-hours used.
 In 2008, the average residential rate was 8.66 cents per kWh.
 A typical household in the United States consumes about 11,800 kWh per year.
 The average cost for someone in Tennessee would be about $1,022 per year.